Karine Jean-Pierre reveals split from partner Suzanne Malveaux: ‘I’m a single mom’

 Jean-Pierre and Malveaux first met at the Democratic National Convention in 2012.
 Her former partner served as a White House correspondent for CNN for more than 10 years, before leaving the network in January 2023.

-They welcomed their daughter, whom they named Soleil, in May 2014.
-Jean-Pierre formally adopted Soleil a few years later.
+They welcomed their daughter, who they named Soleil, in May 2014.
+According to Vogue, it was Malveaux who initiated the adoption process, not long after she and Jean-Pierre started dating.
+The White House press secretary revealed that having a child was “a thousand per cent” not on her to-do list, but she formally adopted Soleil a few years after she was born.

+As a public figure, Jean-Pierre admitted that she “worries” about her daughter’s safety.
+“People who love me are concerned,” she said.
+“But I do not walk around fearful for my life or my security.
+That is not something I worry about.
+I worry more for my daughter.”

+She continued: “We talk about her feelings all the time.
+I ask her all the time: ‘Are you happy?
+How’s it going?’
+And she’ll tell me.”

 Join our commenting forum